fzj0007/DeliverDash/DeliveryDash_Tutorial.md

      - `Materials` (for physics materials)
      - `UI` (for user interface elements)

-4. **Save Initial Scene**
-   - File → Save As
-   - Name: "Level1"
-   - Save in Scenes folder

----

 ## **Section 2: Introducing Methods**
-*Duration: ~15 minutes*

 ### Learning Objectives
-- Understand what methods are and why they're useful
 - Learn about Unity's built-in methods (Start, Update)
 - Create your first script

 ### Conceptual Overview

-**What is a Method?**
-A method is a reusable block of code that performs a specific task.
-Think of it like a recipe - it's a set of instructions that can be followed whenever needed.

 **Unity's Special Methods:**
 - `Start()` - Runs once when the game starts